 The expert advice you need for talent mobility

-New organizational structures focusing on customer needs and lower costs
+New organisational structures focusing on customer needs and lower costs

 The different pace of business dynamics around the world

 Regional integration and the search for expatriate candidates globally.

 Mobility strategy and talent managementThe greatest challenges in global mobility are in talent management.
 Mercer can help you bring together mobility and talent management.